Books4Languages/pressbooks-book-theme/README.md

 ## Description

-Austin a child theme of pressbooks Luther theme.
+Austen a child theme of pressbooks Luther theme.
 This theme print the multiples fields that are create in pressbooks-metadata-related-content plugin in the frontend.

 ## Installation
 1. Clone (or copy) this repository to the /wp-content/themes/ directory.